Cheranga/LetsDoIt/src/ToDo.Api/Readme.md

 ### Unit tests of the `GetAll.Operations` class

-> Cache only if tasks are available in database
+> Cache only if tasks are in the database

 Without using `Bunsen Burner`